mattdev071/LSRWA/README.md

 # LSRWA Express Rust

-## Contract Deployment and Integration Guide
+## Production-Ready Contract Deployment and Integration Guide

-This guide will walk you through deploying the LSRWA Express smart contract to a development, testnet, or production environment and integrating with it from the backend.
+This guide will walk you through deploying the LSRWA Express smart contract to a production or testnet environment and integrating with it from the backend.

 ### Prerequisites